SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: S I GAME version 3

 \subsubsection{The \arepo-M51 simulation}

 For details on the simulation setup we refer to \citet{tress2020}, summarizing here only the components of relevance to this project.
 The \arepo-M51 simulation was designed to be able to resolve and study GMCs in the context of a galaxy interaction.
-The simulation setup includes a time-dependent, non-equilibrium, chemistry network tracking hydrogen and CO chemistry, and follows star formation and feedback processes reaching sub-parsec resolutions at densities $n \gtrsim100$~\cc (see Fig.~3 of \citealt{tress2020}).
-The calculations were executed using \arepo, a moving-mesh magnetohydrodynamic (MHD) code coupled to an oct-tree gravity solver, from which only the hydrodynamic capabilities were used \citep{Weinberger2020}.
-At each time-step the code constructs the Voronoi grid given a set of mesh generating points that are constrained to move following the local velocity of the fluid.
-This pseudo-Lagrangian moving-mesh technique is naturally adaptive, allowing for high dynamic range in spatial scales down to the substructure of GMCs.
+The simulation setup includes a time-dependent, nonequilibrium, chemistry network tracking hydrogen and CO chemistry, and follows star formation and feedback processes, reaching subparsec resolutions at densities $n \gtrsim100$~\cc (see Fig.~3 of \citealt{tress2020}).
+The calculations were executed using \arepo, a magnetohydrodynamic (MHD) code using an approximate Riemann solver coupled to an oct-tree gravity solver, from which only the hydrodynamic capabilities were used \citep{Springel2010,Weinberger2020}.
+At each time step the code constructs the Voronoi grid given a set of mesh-generating points that are constrained to move following the local velocity of the fluid.
+This pseudo-Lagrangian moving-mesh technique is naturally adaptive, allowing for high dynamic range on spatial scales down to the substructure of GMCs.

-The galaxy model and the interaction with a companion were adjusted to resemble the M51 system and the chemical network followed the cooling and self-shielding of molecular gas from foreground interstellar radiation.
+The galaxy model and the interaction with a companion were adjusted to resemble the M51 system, and the chemical network followed the cooling and self-shielding of molecular gas from foreground interstellar radiation.
 This allowed the formation of GMCs where runaway collapse leads to star formation (SF).
-Dense, gravitationally bound, and collapsing gas is accreted onto collisionless sink particles that abstract the last stages of the SF process to a sub-grid model due to the limited resolution of even this higher resolution simulation.
+Dense, gravitationally bound, and collapsing gas is accreted onto collisionless sink particles that abstract the last stages of the SF process to a sub-grid model due to the limited resolution of even this higher-resolution simulation.